ircv3/ircv3-specifications/extensions/websocket.md

 Similarly, clients may wish to support legacy servers that are unaware of subprotocols.
 The [standard JavaScript API](https://fetch.spec.whatwg.org/#websocket-opening-handshake) for WebSockets will [fail the WebSocket connection](https://tools.ietf.org/html/rfc6455#section-7.1.7) if none of the client's desired subprotocols could be negotiated.
 In this case, the client could attempt another connection without subprotocol negotiation.

-Some servers may support non-standards-compliant configurations where only one subprotocol is accepted.
-Clients seeking maximum compatibility with these server configurations can initially request both subprotocols.
+Some servers might support non-standard configurations where only one subprotocol is accepted.
+Clients can request both subprotocols to ensure compatibility with these server configurations.